App Rejected for Guideline 4.3(b) — Design Spam (2026)

 Cross-language pronunciation feedbackUnique

-If the None / Unique column has fewer than 2 rows, you don’t have enough differentiation to win an appeal — you need to build differentiation first.
+If the None / Unique column has fewer than 2 rows, you don’t have enough differentiation to win an appeal — build differentiation first.
+Apple’s own bar is a “meaningfully different or improved experience,” so write each feature in those terms.

 Step 2: Pick a substantive (not cosmetic) change